Skip to content

 Sarah Etinas

-Memorial Day Weekend marks the unofficial start of one of our favorite seasons – Summer – and it is just around the corner.
-To celebrate the three-day weekend in Virginia Beach, we’ve rounded up 12 must-do sights and activities you won’t want to miss.
+Memorial Day Weekend marks the unofficial start of summer — and in Virginia Beach, that means longer days, ocean breezes and the return of sun-soaked adventures.
+To celebrate the three-day weekend in Virginia Beach, we’ve rounded up some of the best must-see sights and activities you’ll want to add to your list.

 Bike the Virginia Beach Boardwalk